MinaProtocol/mina/rfcs/0018-postake-naming-conventions.md

 Epoch Seed Update Range: the middle third of an epoch (where the epoch seed is calculated) Epoch Seed: the input for the VRF message which is calculated in the seed update range
-Checkpoint: a pointer to a state hash that is in the blockchain Epoch Start Checkpoint: a pointer to the state hash immediately preceeding the first block of an epoch Epoch Lock Checkpoint: a pointer to the state hash immediately preceeding the first block in the last third of an epoch (the last block in the seed update range)
+Checkpoint: a pointer to a state hash that is in the blockchain Epoch Start Checkpoint: a pointer to the state hash immediately preceding the first block of an epoch Epoch Lock Checkpoint: a pointer to the state hash immediately preceding the first block in the last third of an epoch (the last block in the seed update range)
 ```